ChenyuLIUdP/GAMMs_diphthong_mandarin/README.md

-# Multidimensional GAMMs modelling of Standard Mandarin diphthongs
+# Tonal impact on diphthong realizations in Standard Mandarin Chinese: GAMMs Modelling codes

 This repository contains full analyses for the paper Chenyu, L., & Al-Tamimi, J. (Forthcoming).
 Tonal impact on diphthong realizations in Standard Mandarin Chinese.